eagle840/katacoda-labs/recon-ng/step2.md

 #### create a workspace
  Presently we are in the default workspace.
 Lets create a workspace for IBM and do some basic recon.
- `workspaces create IBM`{{execute}}
+ WIP find a smaller company (results are too big) `workspaces create IBM`{{execute}}
  ?? is this actually a SQL db ??
  ? has tables - shown in the resources folder ?